madsbacha/routeros-vpn/README.md

 - Reconfigure WireGuard interface if connection is lost
 - Setup PIA assigned address for the WireGuard interface
 - Automatically setup src masquerading for outgoing traffic on the VPN interface
+- Verifies TLS certificate of the PIA servers against their self-signed CA certificate

 ### TODO

 - [ ] Port forwarding through PIA VPN.
 - [ ] Consider possibilities for configuring PIA DNS in router.
-- [ ] Verify TLS certificates when calling PIA API.

 ## Design